Effective Ways to Control Cattle Heat Stress in Dairy Operations

 PLF technologies can enable automatic, continuous, and real-time cattle heat stress monitoring and mitigation under field conditions.

 Off- animal devices and tools can aid in preventing or anticipating heat stress probability to occur.
-Weather data applications, video image durveillance and Infrared Thermography (IRT) can be grouped and used.
+Weather data applications, video image surveillance and Infrared Thermography (IRT) can be grouped and used.

 PLF technologies are growing each day.
-To provide farmers and practicioners with amazing tools to aid management.
+To provide farmers and practitioners with amazing tools to aid management.

 New call-to-action